 « No need to pay someone to be able to talk about my problems, I have enough friends around me to help » …a first reflex may be to work out our problems with the easiest means to hand ; if close ones can support and relieve the soul in distress, that’s only good.
 However, close ones may not always be available to support, or for various and understandable reasons may not want to get too involved, or even just the opposite – get too involved !
 We have all, at some time or another, received an avalanche of advice when actually all we wanted was somebody to listen.
 In these cases professional help can be useful : the therapist brings another point of view to the problem.
 How the professional listens to our words and our troubles can reverberate in us, hitting the spot in strategic places.
 Nothing like a good dose of oil to loosen up stuck areas !

 « Why pay someone if they don’t resolve my problem ? » , « If I can’t solve it myself, how will someone else do it ? » Do not confuse therapist with magician.
 It is a team effort : the client comes with all his uniqueness, but without the instruction booklet… Together, therapist and client each hold specific knowledge, and this knowledge, being situated in different places, is necessarily different.
-The client knows his own life-story intimately, his actions and movements ; the (psycho)therapist can read between the lines and establish connections in places where the client is too involved to be able to stand back and get the broader view.
-This « instruction booklet », discovered together, is not applicable to anybody else ; because any one event does not have the same far-reaching effect on any 2 people (If A and B both lose their purse, they will not use the same words to describe the event, and the loss will not impact on their lives in the same way).
+The client knows his own life-story intimately, his actions and movements ; the therapist can read between the lines and establish connections in places where the client is too involved to be able to stand back and get the broader view.
+This « instruction booklet », discovered together, is not applicable to anybody else ; because any one event does not have the same far-reaching effect on any 2 people (If Tom and Sam both lose their dog, they will not use the same words to describe the event, and the loss will not impact on their lives in the same way).
 The work of the therapist is a tribute to the uniqueness of the client.

 We can imagine the co-operation between client and therapist as a large jigsaw puzzle where they strive together to assemble the pieces ; or as a joint journey where they aim for a distinct destination taking a route they create together on the map.